-As per my experience, becoming eligible for CPA is more difficult than CPA exam itself.
-However, after a lot of efforts, discussions, time and money (of course), I found certain ways that may help you to be eligible for the CPA.
+As per my experience, becoming eligible for the CPA is more difficult than the CPA Exam itself.
+However, after a lot of effort, discussions, time, and money (of course), I found certain ways that may help you to be eligible for the CPA.

 So let’s get started!!!!